adlerhsieh/franky/README.md

 ## Configuration 設定

-This generator offers two template: default template & minimal template.
+There are two templates: default template & minimal template.
 They can be specified in commands.

-Add `-m` at the end of the command if you want to create a minimal template.
+Add `-m` at the end if you want to create a minimal template.
 For example,

 ```
 $ franky -m